Coding4Liberty/ASK-Bulletins-for-The-Drudge-Report/README.md

-# ASK-Drudge
+# ASK-Matts-Headlines

 <img src="./images/108_px_logo.png" width="108">

-> This is an Alexa Skills Kit app that will read the main headlines from the Drudge Report to you.
-These are the headlines that appear directly above the Drudge Report logo image.
-It does not (yet) retrieve any other headlines.
-It retrieves the main headlines as they appear on http://drudgereport.com.
+> This is an Alexa Skills app that will read headlines from The Drudge Report to you as they appear on http://drudgereport.com.
+These are the headlines that appear above The Drudge Report logo and the headlines that appear in the first column on the left side of the page.
+It does not (yet) retrieve headlines from the column in the center of the page or the column on the right of the page.

 # Commands